2018 NAEd/SPENCER POSTDOCTORAL FELLOWS

 Prison educational programs are popular because they are expected to increase ex-prisoners’ employability and stem recidivism.
 However, we know surprisingly little about who participates in prison education or the benefits of it.
 I will apply descriptive and causal quasi-experimental analysis to new administrative data on every prisoner released in one state over a 20-year period.
 I will first identify patterns in prison education program participation, completion, and sequencing, and analyze how these patterns vary by prisoner age, race, ethnicity, gender, and pre-entry education level.
 I will then delve further into one of the most popular prison education programs: preparation for the GED exam.
 I will estimate the effect of earning the GED on skill gains, recidivism, subsequent educational program participation, and post-release wages and employment.
 This proposed project will enhance our understanding of the complex relationships between prison education, demographics, and outcomes in-prison and post-release, and ultimately contribute to improved educational opportunities among an understudied group of structurally disadvantaged students.

-Maren Elfert is a SSHRC postdoctoral fellow at the Centre for Global Citizenship Education and Research in the Department of Educational Policy Studies at the University of Alberta.
+Maren Elfert is a Lecturer in Education and Society in the School of Education, Communication and Society at King’s College London.
 She holds an M.A. from the Free University of Berlin and a PhD in Educational Studies from the University of British Columbia.
 Before pursuing doctoral studies, she worked for over a decade as a member of the professional staff at the UNESCO Institute for Lifelong Learning in Hamburg, Germany.
-Her research focuses on how international organizations contribute to the globalization of educational ideas, with a focus on the tension between neoliberal approaches to education and discourses of human rights.
-Her book UNESCO’s Utopia of Lifelong Learning: An Intellectual History (Routledge, 2018) examines how UNESCO has shaped the concept of lifelong learning in the context of the shifting political economy and architecture of global governance of education.
+Her research examines how international organizations contribute to the globalization of educational ideas, with a focus on the tension between neoliberal approaches to education and discourses of human rights.
+Her book UNESCO’s Utopia of Lifelong Learning: An Intellectual History (Routledge, 2018) traces how UNESCO has shaped the concept of lifelong learning in the context of the shifting political economy and landscape of global governance of education.

 The History of Educational Planning in Developing Countries Through the Lens of the International Institute for Educational Planning (IIEP)